cloudmesh-community/sp19-222-101/project-report/report.md

 [@bridges2008changing].

 Classifying emails can prevent users from being affected by phishing scams and malware.
 We used a machine learning algorithm to classify malicious emails.
 An important consideration for the user is to minimize misclassification of spam emails.
-In other words, we need to be careful to minimize the number of spam emails that are erroneously labeled as ham, and minimize the number of ham emails that are erroneously labeled as spam.
-The consequence of misclassification is important emails being flagged as malicious and dangerous emails being flagged as benign.
-This would make it even more confusing to the user to determine the legitimacy of their received emails.
+We need to be careful to minimize the number of spam emails that are erroneously labeled as ham, and minimize the number of ham emails that are erroneously labeled as spam.
+If misclassification occurs, the user is at risk of opening dangerous spam emails or missing important ones.

-:wave: revisist the last two sentecnes of the above they could use some polish.

 ## The Algorithm